Spanish–Moro conflict: Campaigns against Mindanao Moros (1888–1898)

 On April 11, 1897, a plot was discovered at Jolo implicating many of the deported Tagalog insurgents and some of the men of the Sixty-eighth Regiment, the plan being to overthrow the Spanish rule at Jolo.
 As a result of the plot 13 former insurgents were sentenced to death, together with 3 corporals of the Sixth-eighth Regiment.

 General Polavieja was relieved on April 23, 1897, by General Primo de Rivera as captain-general of the Philippines.

 On May 15, 8 juramentados from the rancheria of Boal, Jolo, went to Bus-Bus, a suburb of Jolo, and attacked some soldiers of the Sixty-eighth Regiment, who were landing in a small boat.
 The soldiers fired on them, killing 6 of the number in the water and 2 on shore.

 During the spring of 1897 expeditions were made by the lake gunboats from Marahui against the cotas of Bayan, Binadayan, and Bacolod.
 Later operations were carried on against the rancherias of Sugut, Molundum, and Lipo.
 On May 15 two companies and the lake launches attacked the settlements of Uato and Malaig, near Marahui.
 In July 1897, Fort Corcuera, built by the military engineer, Galvez, was garrisoned by one company of infantry, and Fort Baras by one company.
 There was also one company guarding the isthmus, with posts at Tucuran, Lnbig, and Lintogup; headquarters at Parang.
 The posts on Illana Bay were visited about every ten days by the gunboats Panay and Mariveles, which had their headquarters at Polloc.

-In July other deserters from the disciplinarios were being pursued by troops from Iligan.
+In July, other deserters from the disciplinarios were being pursued by troops from Iligan.

 On August 7, 1897, the third squadron of Thirty-first Cavalry left Manila for Iligan to relieve the cavalry serving in that district.

-In July 1897, the forts on the Rio Grande de Mindanao were Cotabato, Reina Regente, Picit, Kudarangan, Taviran, Tamontat a, and Labungan.
+In July 1897, the forts on the Rio Grande de Mindanao were Cotabato, Reina Regente, Picit, Kudarangan, Taviran, Tamontaca, and Labungan.
 The gunboats Gardoqui and Urdaneta were also in the vicinity.

 In October 1897, Moros attacked the Spanish fort near Las Piedras, wounding 2 soldiers.
 One Moro was killed, and later the rancheria of the assailants was destroyed and 3 Moros killed.

-On November 13 nearly all the buildings at Marahui were destroyed by fire, which the prevalence of a strong wind facilitated.
+On November 13, nearly all the buildings at Marahui were destroyed by fire, which the prevalence of a strong wind facilitated.
 Almost at the same time Iligan was inundated by the rivers at that place and much damage done.

-On December 15 a small force from Iligan, in pursuit of some escaped deported natives of Luzon, was attacked by Moros.
+On December 15, a small force from Iligan, in pursuit of some escaped deported natives of Luzon, was attacked by Moros.
 Four Moros and 4 of the deported natives were killed in the fight, the Spaniards also losing 1 man killed.